Emma922/Asprice-makeup-project/README.md

 ### Customer Loyalty

-- Asprice currently has no formal loyal customer program.
-“Potential loyal customers” are defined as those with 2+ purchases and over 200,000 COP spent.
+Asprice currently operates without a formal loyalty program.
+For the purpose of this analysis, a hypothetical segmentation was constructed to illustrate how loyalty tiers could impact overall sales.
+“Potential loyal customers” were defined as those with at least two purchases and cumulative spending above 200,000 COP, and "Targeted loyal customers" as those with a cumulative spending above 200,000 COP.
+This imaginary segmentation serves as an analytical framework, allowing the evaluation of how targeted loyal customer groups might influence revenue distribution, retention strategies, and upsell opportunities.

-- This group makes up only **15% of customers** but contributes **36% of total sales**.
+- “Potential loyal customers” makes up only **15% of customers** but contributes **36% of total sales**.
-- During the toughest months (September and October), they generated about **40% of total revenue**, helping stabilize sales.
+- During the toughest months (September and October), “Potential loyal customers” generated about **40% of total revenue**, helping stabilize sales.
-- They have the highest Average Order Value (AOV) and number of orders, making them a key segment for future loyalty strategies.
+- “Potential loyal customers” have the highest Average Order Value (AOV) and number of orders, making them a key segment for future loyalty strategies.
+- "Targeted loyal customers" accounted for similar numbers, making this segment crucial as well.

 ![Customer Loyalty Snapshot](https://github.com/user-attachments/assets/9bb208e5-6a2c-481d-984c-f8b30292b3dc)